-To apply for a B Licence, you will need an A Licence, at least 50 jumps and to have completed the JM1 & CH2 qualifications.
-Achieving your B Licence demonstrates a level of competence in the sport that allows you to take on greater responsibilities, such as acting as jump master, checking equipment on flight line and making more choices about the personal equipment you use.
+To apply for a B Licence, you will need an A Licence, at least 50 jumps and to have completed the JM1 & CT1 qualifications.
+Achieving your B Licence demonstrates a level of competence in the sport that allows you to take on greater responsibilities, such as acting as jump master, checking equipment on the flight line and making more choices about the personal equipment you use.
+If you are considering purchasing your own set of equipment, seek advice from your Chief Instructor and check the canopy size chart Form 330i before you buy.

-Once you have achieved your B Licence, at least 200 total jumps and one further grade 1 qualification (FS1, FF1 etc.) you can apply for your C Licence.
-This demonstrates you have achieved a high level of competence in the sport and are now able to begin participating in more demanding disciplines (CP1, SS1 etc).
+Once you have achieved your B Licence, you will then require at least 200 total jumps, CT2 and one further grade 1 qualification (FS1, FF1 etc.) before you can apply for your C Licence.
+This demonstrates you have achieved a high level of competence in the sport and are now able to begin participating in more demanding disciplines.
+Once you have obtained your C Licence, you can start considering whether you want to be a coach or a Category System (Static Line) Basic Instructor (CSBI) followed by your Category System Instructor (CSI) rating.

-Obtaining a C Licence gives you permission to wear any auxiliary equipment that your Chief Instructor (CI) is happy with, such as camera helmets, etc. This is also the minimum level from which you can start to coach less experienced but qualified skydivers in disciplines such as FS1 and FF1.
+Obtaining a C Licence also allows you to wear any auxiliary equipment approved by your Chief Instructor (CI), such as camera helmets, etc. This is also the minimum level from which you can start to coach less experienced but qualified skydivers in disciplines such as FS1 and FF1.

 In order to obtain your FF2, you first need your FF1, and be able to demonstrate all of the FF1 techniques in a head down (head first) body position.
 These include controlled fall rate, flying and turning relative to others.
 In order to coach people leaning to freefly you need at least your FF2.